-The sensitivity of the Company's post-employment benefit obligation to a reasonably possible change in discount rate indicates that if discount rate increased by +/- 100 basis points, post-employment benefit obligation would have decreased by P9,050 and P6,451 in 2015 and 2014, respectively, and vice versa.
+The sensitivity of the Company's post-employment benefit obligation to a reasonably possible change in discount rate indicates that if discount rate increased by +/- 100 basis points, post-employment benefit obligation would have decreased by P1,726 and P9,050 in 2016 and 2015, respectively, and vice versa.

-The sensitivity of expected salary increase rate is deemed not significant to the Company's financial statements since salaries of the one qualified employee remained comparable during the reporting periods.
+The sensitivity of expected salary increase rate is deemed not significant to the Company's financial statements since salaries of the one qualified employee in 2016 and 2015 remained comparable during the reporting periods.

 The sensitivity analysis is based on a change in an assumption while holding all other assumptions constant.
-This analysis may not be representative of the actual change in the retirement benefit obligation as it is unlikely that the change in assumptions would occur in isolation of one another as some of the assumptions may be correlated.
+This analysis may not be representative of the actual change in the post-employment benefit obligation as it is unlikely that the change in assumptions would occur in isolation of one another as some of the assumptions may be correlated.
 Furthermore, in presenting the sensitivity analysis, the present value of the post-employment benefit obligation has been calculated using the projected unit credit method at the end of the reporting period, which is the same as that applied in calculating the post-employment benefit obligation recognized in the statements of financial position.